KatarzynaDworak/modern-web-design/README.md

 <br />
 <br />

-## Are you looking for fully responsive project.
-Please check my next project [rwd-website-project](https://github.com/KatarzynaDworak/rwd-website-project)
+## If you're looking for a fully responsive project, I invite you to check out my other project here: [rwd-website-project](https://github.com/KatarzynaDworak/rwd-website-project)

 ## 🛠️ Languages and Tools used: